Ketamine May Relieve Depression By Repairing Damaged Brain Circuits

 First, the drug somehow coaxes faulty brain circuits to function better temporarily.
 Then it provides a longer-term fix by restoring the synaptic connections between cells in a circuit.

-One possibility is that the synapses are restored spontaneously once the cells in a circuit begin firing in a synchronized fashion, says Beyeler, who wrote a commentary accompanying the study.
+One possibility is that the synapses are restored spontaneously once the cells in a circuit begin firing in a synchronized fashion, says INSERM'S Beyeler, who wrote a commentary accompanying the study.

-The new study suggests not only how ketamine works, but also why its effects typically wear off after a few days or weeks, she says.
+The new study suggests not only how ketamine works but also why its effects typically wear off after a few days or weeks, she says.
 "What we can imagine is that ketamine always has this short-term antidepressant effect, but then if the synaptic changes are not maintained, you will have relapse," Beyeler says.

 If that's true, she says, scientists' next challenge is to find a way to maintain the brain circuits that ketamine has restored.